AZazwinner/cascade/README.md

 # Cascade Router

-A tiered, cost-aware query router — **bring your own credentials**.
+A tiered, cost-aware query router: **bring your own credentials**.
 Type a query and it's decomposed into independent sub-tasks, each routed through the cheapest tool capable of answering it: a free deterministic evaluator, then *your own* local Ollama, escalating to *your own* paid API key only for the pieces that actually need it.

 This is a public, stateless deployment.
-There is no login, no shared account, and no bill that lands on the person running this site — every visitor supplies their own credentials, used only for their own queries, in their own browser tab.
+There is no login, no shared account, and no bill that lands on the person running this site.
+Every visitor supplies their own credentials, used only for their own queries, in their own browser tab.